 If someone else is at fault, you’ll work with their insurance company to repair your car with no deductible.
 If the company is slow, or there is some kind of disagreement, your own collision coverage can cover repairs for the car, but in this case, you will pay a deductible.

-Your insurance company will then go after the other driver’s company, and you’ll often get the full reimbursement for your deductible.
+Your insurance company will then contact the other driver’s company, and you’ll often get the full reimbursement for your deductible.

 What happens if my car was damaged in a hit-and-run?